-310.7 STATUS OF INVOLVED EMPLOYEES
+310.6 STATUS OF INVOLVED EMPLOYEES

-Involved employees will be placed on paid administrative leave for a minimum of three days.
-The period of the paid administrative leave will be determined by the Chief of Police taking into account the needs of the involved officer(s), recommendations of the department psychologist and whether further clarification is needed about the incident.
-Upon returning from administrative leave, the Chief of Police may reassign an employee to a restricted duty capacity.
+Involved employees will be placed on paid Incident Review Leave for a minimum of three days.
+The period of the paid Incident Review Leave will be determined by the Chief of Police taking into account the needs of the involved officer(s), recommendations of the department psychologist and whether further clarification is needed about the incident.
+Upon returning from Incident Review Leave, the Chief of Police may reassign an employee to a restricted duty capacity.

-Employees placed on administrative leave as a result of their involvement in a use of deadly force or attempted deadly force incident may request an extension of administrative leave, which may be approved by the Chief of Police or Assistant Police Chief.
+Employees placed on Incident Review Leave as a result of their involvement in a use of deadly force incident may request an extension of Incident Review Leave, which may be approved by the Chief of Police or Assistant Chief of Police.